smarie/python-valid8/docs/index.md

       Successes: ["instance_of_<class 'str'>"] / Failures: {'len(s) > 0': 'False'}

 > h.surface = 10000
-ClassFieldValidationError: Surface should be a multiple of 100 between 0 and 10000 Error validating field [surface=10000] for class [House]. \
+ClassFieldValidationError[ValueError]: Surface should be a multiple of 100 between 0 and 10000
+   Error validating field [surface=10000] for class [House]. \
    Validation function [skip_on_none(and((x >= 0) & (x < 10000), \
                         is_multiple_of_100))] \